GoogleCloudPlatform/community/tutorials/https-load-balancing-nginx/index.md

 1. Create a folder for your ssl certificates on your instance:

         mkdir ~/ssl_certs

 1. Run the `exit` command to exit your SSH session.

     After you've exited your session, use `gcloud compute` to copy your private key, SSL/TLS certificate, and (if applicable) certificate authority PEM file to the load balancer instance:

         gcloud compute scp /local/path/to/ssl-certs/* \
         nginx-lb:~/ssl-certs --zone us-central1-f

     Since you do not have write access for */etc/nginx*, you will have to log on to the load balancer instance and move the files to the correct folder.

 1. Reconnect to your **nginx-lb**:

         gcloud compute ssh nginx-lb

-1. Move your folder for ssl ceritifcate to nginx:
+1. Move your folder for ssl certificate to NGINX:

         sudo mv ~/ssl-certs /etc/nginx/

 ### Create your virtual host